Function Reference¶

 nboot: int

-Number of bootstrap samples (default is None in which case the number is chosen based on the number of contrasts)
+Number of bootstrap samples (default is None

 SR: bool

-When True, use the slight modification of Hochberg's (1988) "sequentially rejective" method to control FWE
+modification of Hochberg's (1988) "sequentially rejective"

 seed: bool

-Random seed for reproducible results (default is False)
+Random seed for reproducible results (default is False

 Return: